Jazzzy/VR_ButNotReally/README.md

 * Created a window and a vulkan instance with custom layers and extensions in a safe way.
 * Configured the Debug Report Extension to get runtime debug information about the application.
 * Implemented visualization, processing and selection of physical devices available on the system that support vulkan.
+* Implemented visualization, processing, selection and creating of necesssary queues and logical devices.